 Real Estate KPI Dashboard

 Real Estate KPI Dashboard will give specific metrics of acquisition and property management.
-Quantifiable measures, Past and Current Year Comparison!
+Quantifiable measures, Past and Current Year Comparison in Excel!

 By researching some of the most important KPIs, there are 25 commonly used Real Estate KPI Metrics under 5 different categories: